Definable regularity lemmas for NIP hypergraphs: Definable variants of the Erd os-Hajnal and R odl theorems

-We are working in the field of $2$-adics $\mathbb{Q}_2$, in the Macintyre language.
-Let $\mu$ be the Haar measure on $\mathbb{Q}_2$ normalized on the compact ball $\mathbb{Z}_p$ (restricted to definable sets).
-Then $\mathbb{Q}_2$ is a distal structure, and $\mu$ is generically stable measure (w.g. see the introduction in \cite{distal}).
-We think of elements in $\mathbb{Q}_2$ as branches of a binary tree and define $E \subseteq M^2$ by saying that $E(x,y)$ holds if and only if $v(x-y)$ is odd (i.e. if the branches $x$ and $y$ split at an odd level).
+with the universe $M=\mathbb{Q}_2$ in the Macintyre language (so $v(x) \leq v(y)$ is a binary predicate comparing the $2$-adic valuations of $x$ and $y$, and $P_n(x) \iff \exists y (x = y^n)$).
+Let $\mu$ be the Haar measure on $\mathbb{Q}_2$ normalized on the compact ball $\mathbb{Z}_2$ (restricted to definable sets).
+Then $\mathbb{Q}_2$ is a distal structure, and $\mu$ is a generically stable measure (e.g.~see the introduction in \cite{distal}).
+We think of elements in $\mathbb{Q}_2$ as branches of a binary tree and define $E \subseteq M^2$ by saying that $E(x,y)$ holds if and only if $v(x-y)$ is odd (i.e.~if the branches $x$ and $y$ split at an odd level).
 This is a symmetric relation definable in the Macintyre's language.
 We estimate the $\mu^{(2)}$-density of $E$ on certain definable sets.